dora-team/dora.dev/hugo/content/ai/roi/errata.md

 -----
 <div style="text-align:center; margin-top:2em;">
-Have you found an error in the ORA ROI of AI-assisted Software Development report?
+Have you found an error in the DORA ROI of AI-assisted Software Development report?

 <a href='mailto:dora-advocacy@google.com?subject=DORA+ROI+of+AI+error+report' class='button' target="_blank">Submit a change or correction</a>
 </div>